diegomrtnzg/HandsOnLab/Empower your application lifecycle with containers and Azure with Azure Container Service (Kubernetes).md

 ![](media/Empower%20your%20application%20lifecycle%20with%20containers%20and%20Azure%20with%20Azure%20Container%20Service%20(Kubernetes)/Slide6.PNG)

 In Azure, we have several servicies to use containers:
-[Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/): **Docker private registry** in the cloud.
+- [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/): **Docker private registry** in the cloud.
-[IaaS](https://azure.microsoft.com/en-us/overview/what-is-iaas/): **create your own container environment** using IaaS services: Virtual Machines, VM Scale Set, Azure Batch...
+- [IaaS](https://azure.microsoft.com/en-us/overview/what-is-iaas/): **create your own container environment** using IaaS services: Virtual Machines, VM Scale Set, Azure Batch...
-[Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/): **create your container environment in the easiest way** using Docker Swarm, DC/OS or Kubernetes orchestrator.
+- [Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/): **create your container environment in the easiest way** using Docker Swarm, DC/OS or Kubernetes orchestrator.
 The new Azure Container Service (AKS) is a managed Kubernetes environment.
 [Azure Service Fabric](https://azure.microsoft.com/en-us/services/service-fabric/): microservices orquestator which allows you to use containers.
 The only platform with **GA for Windows containers**.
-[Azure Container Instance](https://azure.microsoft.com/en-us/services/container-instances/) *preview*: **Container as a Service**: run containers with a single command.
+- [Azure Container Instance](https://azure.microsoft.com/en-us/services/container-instances/) *preview*: **Container as a Service**: run containers with a single command.
-[Web App for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/): **PaaS service to run containerized web app**.
+- [Web App for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/): **PaaS service to run containerized web app**.

 ![](media/Empower%20your%20application%20lifecycle%20with%20containers%20and%20Azure%20with%20Azure%20Container%20Service%20(Kubernetes)/Slide7.PNG)

 ### Step by step
 The objective is to deliver this application continuously in a Kubernetes cluster using Visual Studio Team Services.
-Here is a brief explanation of the steps:
+This is a brief explanation of the steps:
 1. Code changes are committed to the source code repository
 2. Code repository triggers a build in Visual Studio Team Services
 3. Visual Studio Team Services gets the latest version of the sources and builds all the images that make up the application